-Once you’ve completed the dental implant process, Dr. G and Dr. S will go over the steps you need to follow to ensure your new teeth stand the test of time.
+Once you’ve completed the dental implant process, Dr. G will go over the steps you need to follow to ensure your new teeth stand the test of time.
 You’ll find that, for the most part, dental implant care in Staten Island is remarkably similar to the care that natural teeth require.
 As long as you follow the five basic steps below, your dental implants are likely to last for decades to come.

 After getting dental implants, brushing and flossing become just as important as they were when you still had all of your original teeth.
 While your implants themselves cannot decay, the gum and bone tissue supporting them could become compromised by gum disease.
 When bacteria attack these tissues, your implant could lose support and ultimately fail.
 Daily oral hygiene is essential in preventing this.
 Luckily, cleaning dental implants doesn’t require a time-consuming routine like it does with dentures.
 Instead, you can simply brush and floss just as you did with your natural pearly whites.

 The same foods that are bad for your teeth and gums can also put your dental implants at risk.
 Sugary sweets and starchy snacks are alright every once in a while, but indulging in them too often can make it easier for the bacteria in your mouth to produce plaque acids that erode your tooth enamel and inflame your gums.
 Make sure you get plenty of fresh fruits, vegetables, white dairy products, and lean meats in your diet, all of which contain valuable nutrients that benefit your gums and jawbone.